ansible/ansible-documentation/docs/docsite/rst/reference_appendices/glossary.rst

         Ansible orchestration is all about modeling that kind of process.

     paramiko
+        By default, Ansible uses native OpenSSH, because it supports ControlPersist.
+        If your control machine uses an older version of OpenSSH that does not support ControlPersist, Ansible will fall back to a Python implementation of OpenSSH called 'paramiko'.
-        By default, Ansible manages machines over SSH.
-The library that Ansible uses by default to do this is a Python-powered library called paramiko.
-The paramiko library is generally fast and easy to manage, though users who want to use Kerberos or Jump Hosts may wish to switch to a native SSH binary such as OpenSSH by specifying the connection type in their :term:`playbooks`, or using the ``-c ssh`` flag.
+        The paramiko library is generally fast and easy to manage.
+To use paramiko you need to specify the connection type in your :term:`playbooks`, or by using the ``-c paramiko`` flag.

     Playbooks
         Playbooks are the language by which Ansible orchestrates, configures,